-CEE 220 Modeling Chemical, Biochemical, and Environmental Processes (4) Lecture, 2 hours; discussion, 2 hours.
+CEE 220 Modeling Chemical, Biochemical, and Environmental Processes (4)

+Lecture, 2 hours; discussion, 2 hours.
 Prerequisite(s): graduate standing in Chemical and Environmental Engineering or consent of instructor.
 Introduces simulation softwares and the use of numerical simulation to solve dynamic chemical, biochemical, and environmental problems.
 Topics include model formulation and development, model sensitivity studies, and application of simulations to chemical, biochemical, and environmental processes.

-CEE 221 Introduction to Microfluidics

-(4) Lecture, 4 hours.
+CEE 221 Introduction to Microfluidics (4) Lecture, 4 hours.
 Prerequisite(s): CHE 160A/ENVE 160A or consent of instructor.
 Provides a theoretical and practical introduction to microfluidic devices.
 Covers traditional and new methods for making microfluidic devices and assembly of components into systems.
-Emphasizes the considerations underlying the design or operation of devices based on pressure-driven or electrokinetic flow.
+Emphasizes the considerations underlying the design or operation of devices based on pressuredriven or electrokinetic flow.
 May be taken Satisfactory (S) or No Credit (NC) with consent of instructor and graduate advisor.

-CEE 225 Physical-Chemical
+CEE 225 Physical-Chemical Separation Processes (4)

-Separation Processes (4) Lecture, 4 hours.
+Lecture, 4 hours.
 Prerequisite(s): graduate standing in Chemical and Environmental Engineering or consent of instructor.
+CEE 225 online section; enrollment in the Online Master-in-Science in Engineering program.
 Covers concepts of physical and chemical processes relevant to engineered and natural environmental systems.
-Topics include basic colloid chemistry, DLVO theory, coagulation and flocculation, mechanisms of particle removal in filters and transport in porous media, absorption, disinfection, control of disinfection by-products, and advanced treatment processes such as membranes.
-Credit is awarded for only one of CEE 225 or CEE 225V, or ENVE 120.
+Topics include basic colloid chemistry, DLVO theory, coagulation and flocculation, mechanisms of particle removal in filters and transport in porous media, absorption, disinfection, control of disinfection byproducts, and advanced treatment processes such as membranes.
+Credit is awarded for only one of CEE 225 or ENVE 120.
+CEE 226 Biological Unit Processes (4) Lecture, 3 hours; discussion, 1 hour.
+Prerequisite(s): CHE 120, ENVE 142; or consent of instructor.
+CEE 226 online section; enrollment in the Online Master-in-Science in Engineering program.
+Theory and design of biological unit processes used in environmental engineering.
+Suspended growth processes, attached growth processes, digestion processes, and nutrient removal systems are covered.
+Credit is not awarded for CEE 226 if already awarded for ENVE 121.